 Here’s a look at some of the advantages of our first-time home buyer programs:

 Low Down Payments

-The down payment is a cash payment you make toward the value of the home, and traditional mortgages require a 20% down payment.
+The down payment is a cash payment you make toward the value of the home, and traditional mortgages require up to a 20% down payment.
 On a $250,000 home, that means you’ll need to pay a $50,000 down payment.
 Most people struggle to come up with that type of cash in time, and to help these borrowers, a number of first-time home buyer loans require very low down payments or no down payments at all.

 This saves buyers a lot of money.
 For instance, a 3% down payment on a $250,000 home is only $7,500 which is significantly less than $50,000.